kjkubik/stock-analysis/README.md

 module7: AllStocksAnalysisRefactorAgain()
- Refactor based on understanding of processing and how performance can be improved by tweeking the code just a little more.
+ Refactor based on understanding of processing and how performance can be improved by 'tweeking' the code just a little.
  (As Sonic says,_"Faster, faster, faster, faster, faster.")
 ```